Pontoon Boats: The Ultimate Guide

 Performance Pontoon Boats

+">the right performance pontoon package, you’ll be carving turns at high speeds.
 Consider the Premier Dodici 310 or the Bennington 30 Club Twin for starters.
-The Dodici has three—yes three—300-horsepower Evinrude E-TEC two-stroke outboards and a top end of 60 MPH.
-There’s even a pub layout with a full stand-up bar and lounge seating.
+The Dodici has three 300-horsepower Evinrude E-TEC, two-stroke outboards, and a top end of 60 MPH.
+Not to mention, it has a pub layout with a full stand-up bar and lounge seating.
 The Bennington Club twin has twin 300-horsepower Yamaha F300s, 300 square feet of deck space, and a 50 MPH top end.
 You’ll find no shortage of excuses to go fast in this category.

 Watersports Pontoon Boats

-You can tow tubers, skiers, and wake boarders with just about any pontoon that has enough horsepower and some sort of towing pole or mount, but there’s a class of pontoons that are designed specifically for the tasks.
-They often have metal sports arches with towline mounts, brackets for boards and skis, and splashy graphics and interior schemes.
+While you can easily tow tubers, skiers, and wakeboarders on any pontoon with enough horsepower and a towing pole or mount, there’s also a class of pontoons that are designed specifically designed for these watersports.
+They typically have metal sports arches with towline mounts, brackets for boards and skis, and splashy graphics and interiors.

-The Aqua Patio AP 250 XP is one such watersports speed demon, equipped with a 350-horsepower Yamaha F350 four-stroke outboard.
-It’s also got a watersports tower, under-deck board stowage, and an overall sporty appearance that looks great going 60 MPH across the water.
+The Aqua Patio AP 250 XP is a watersports speed demon, equipped with a 350-horsepower Yamaha F350 four-stroke outboard.
+It’s also got a watersports tower, under-deck board stowage, and a sporty aesthetic that looks great at 60 MPH.